Want to lower energy costs, reduce banging and hissing pipes, and make your tenants more comfortable? Our team of

 Check out the steam heating system upgrade playbook and case studies developed by our partner, the Building Energy Exchange, by clicking on the images.

 Find a Contractor

 The NYC Retrofit Accelerator has trained and qualified contractors to perform steam heating system upgrades.
 In many cases, these contractors can provide all of the services for a steam system upgrade.
 But in some cases engineering services should also be considered.

 If you are interested in becoming a qualified contractor, you can respond to New York City’s Request for Qualifications for Providers of Steam System Retrofits here.

 A classroom orientation is required for all respondents offering steam heating system upgrades.
 The classroom orientation is not required for those who have only applied to offer heat controls or energy management systems.
-Orientation will be scheduled on an as-needed basis.
-Check here to see if one has been scheduled, or contact firstname.lastname@example.org.
+Orientations will be scheduled on an as-needed basis.
+Check here to see if one has been scheduled, or contact email@example.com.